-• Long notes, such as whole notes and ties, may not be shown in the music score display exactly as they were entered.
-Selecting "Tenuto" by pressing the [H] button before inputting each note in the Step Record display (page 149) may solve the problem.
+Long notes, such as whole notes and ties, may not be shown in the music score display exactly as they were entered.
+To have a more accurate display of these notes, select "Tenuto" by pressing the [H] button before inputting each note in the Step Record display (page 137).